PathEngine home previous: PathEngine Coordinatesnext: Setting Face Attributes

 This enables PathEngine to work with large numbers of these kinds of obstacles very efficiently.

-When placing obstacles directly through the main API, iMesh::burnContextIntoMesh() should be used.
+When placing obstacles directly through the main API, iMesh::burnContextIntoMesh() should be used for this.

-Obstacle sets (added in release 5.0 of the SDK) now enable you to effectively work with multiple sets of 'burnt-in' obstacles, and to modify these sets of obstacles semi-dynamically.
+Obstacle sets also enable you to effectively work with multiple sets of 'burnt-in' obstacles, and to modify these sets of obstacles semi-dynamically.
 Refer to Obstacle Management for details about this feature.

 Named obstacles